chrisnoonan98675/site/xl-deploy/concept/team-foundation-server-2015-plugin.markdown

 ![Deploy options](images/tfs_2015_plugin_deploy_options.png)

-In **Target Environment** box, enter the name of the environment to use for deployment.
+In **Target Environment** box, enter the name of the environment to use for deployment, without the *Environments* root; for example, *Production/PROD01*.

 If you want XL Deploy to roll back the deployment if it fails, select **Rollback on deployment failure**.

 ## Advanced options